mjkryvonos/YourKlinika/README.md

 - **Media Queries** — for adaptation to different screen sizes (desktop, tablet, mobile)
 - **CSS Variables** — for consistent colors, fonts, and spacing
 - **CSS Components Structure** — base, layout, and components separation for easier maintenance
-- **JavaScript** — interactive elements like burger menu and modal forms
+- **JavaScript (DOM & Events)** — interactive elements such as:
+  - Modal forms with validation
+  - Dynamic footer date display
+  - Theme toggle button (light/dark background)
+  - Menu link hover highlighting
+- **Client-Side Validation** — for name and phone fields, including minimum/maximum lengths and proper format
 - **Optional Preprocessors** — Sass/Less can be used for variables, nesting, and modular CSS
 - **Responsive Design** — ensures usability on desktops, tablets, and smartphones